 - 4.1.10.
-There are four groups of participants: - System Owners, responsible for the design, development, system documentation and system maintenance, including any requests for recertification or reaccreditation. - The Certification Authority, responsible for the review of information and documentation provided by the system owner to ensure the ICT system complies with minimum standards and the agreed design. - The Assessor or Auditor, who will conduct inspections, audits and review as instructed by the Certification Authority. - The Accreditation Authority who will consider the recommendation of the Certification Authority, determine the acceptable level of residual; risk and issue the system accreditation, the authority to operate a system.
+There are four groups of participants: - System Owners, responsible for the design, development, system documentation and system maintenance, including any requests for recertification or reaccreditation. - The Certification Authority, responsible for the review of information and documentation provided by the system owner to ensure the ICT system complies with minimum standards and the agreed design. - The Assessor or Auditor, who will conduct inspections, audits and review as instructed by the Certification Authority. - The Accreditation Authority will consider the recommendation of the Certification Authority.
+If the level of residual risk is acceptable, the Accreditation Authority will issue the system accreditation (the formal authority to operate a system).